The1stMartian/Human-Variant-Classifier/ReadMe.md

 ![Features](./media/featureimportance.jpg)

 ## Real-World Use Case:
 The NCBI ClinVar data consists of 3.6M records of which two thirds (over 2M records) have ambiguous clinical significance.
 I propose that inferring their effects via ML could be valuable.
-Therefore, after training the model on the 1.5M high-confidence samples, I predicted the effect of the ambiguous variants.
+Therefore, after training the model on the 1.5M high-confidence samples, I used my large model to predict the effect of those variants.
 [Jupyter notebook](./jupyter_notebooks/model.ipynb).
-At the 93% accuracy cutoff, roughly 25% (539k) of ambiguous variants are predicted to be pathogenic - a staggering number that exceeds the number of known pathogenic variants.
+After filtering the results to variants with high confidence scores (thereby yielding an expected accuracy of 93%) 1,950,978 variants remained.
+Among themn, roughly 25% (539k) are predicted to be pathogenic - a staggering number that exceeds the number of ClinVar's clearly defined pathogenic variants (311k).
+Among the remaining variants, 1,411,452 are predicted to be benign and 148,400 are of indeterminate effect.

 ## A second model for uncharacterized variants
 While the first model is accurate, it requires cohort data as input.
 As such, it can only predict the effect of variants that have been previously observed in many people.
 Therefore, an additioinal model is needed for previously unidentified variants.